Have you ever looked in the mirror and asked why my foundation looks dry and flaky?

 I love the L’Oreal Paris True Match Lumi Healthy luminous foundation that blends into your skin, stays in place all day, and has a beautiful dewy/luminous skin-like finish that you will love!

 So for example…

 If you have oily skin + you are using a dewy foundation…you are getting the perfect combination to get patchy, cakey-looking foundation

 and vice-versa; if you have dry skin and you are using a not hydrating, matte foundation… you are most likely to get patchiness and flakes on your skin during the day.

 Even worse if you are using the foundation alone without primer or powder.

 Using a matte foundation is definitely the best option for someone with combo to oily skin.

-A matte foundation won’t add more oil to your skin (as some foundations do) but instead will make your skin look smoother without looking dry.
+A matte foundation won’t add more oil to your skin as some foundations do if you have oily skin but instead will make your skin look smoother without looking dry